-Complaint filed when Dr. Perkins revoked CCCTA's privilege of using school mail as set forth in the negotiated agreement.
+The Complaint was filed when Respondent Dr. Perkins revoked CCCTA's privilege of using school mail as set forth in the negotiated agreement.

-Board held that resolution of a charge of prohibited practices requiring interpretation of contractual provisions does not deprive the Board of jurisdiction over such matters (see Item #105), but held that the Board may not construe or interpret contract violations that would not otherwise constitute prohibited practices.
+The Board held that resolution of a charge of prohibited practices requiring interpretation of contractual provisions does not deprive the Board of jurisdiction over such matters (see Item

+#105) but held that the Board may not construe or interpret contract violations that would not otherwise constitute prohibited practices.

-Board found that the burden of proof was not met for finding of prohibited practice against the District and, since it is outside the Board's jurisdiction to resolve grievance arising under the collective bargaining agreement, dismissed the complaint.
+The Board found that the burden of proof was not met for finding of prohibited practice against the District and, since it is outside the Board's jurisdiction to resolve grievance arising under the collective bargaining agreement, dismissed the complaint.